-Compiling social media performance information into a presentable slide deck not only demonstrated my ability to create a deliverable, but this also displayed a concise and correct summarization of essential information.
+Compiling social media performance information into a presentable slide deck not only demonstrated my ability to create a deliverable, but also displayed a concise and accurate summarization of essential information.
 This task required me to use critical thinking to make sure I only included the most essential information while displaying it in a way that is easy to understand and take action if need be.

 9. Website Analytics Report